 Open Learning Faculty Member Information

-To successfully complete this course, students must obtain 50% or higher on the final exam and in the course overall.
+To successfully complete this course, students must achieve a passing grade 50% or higher on the overall course, and 50% or higher on the final mandatory exam.
 Students taking this course and applying it towards a Certificate I, II, or III or Water Treatment Diploma must obtain a minimum 60% average in the course overall to meet program requirements.

 The final assessment will be determined on the following basis: